WilameSouza/wsp/README.md

 </IfModule>
 ```
 # At this point...
 We are ready :v
-See docs to learn the syntax for coding :p
+See Wiki -> Basics to learn the syntax for coding :p